 Meta is showing off integrated prototype AR glasses at Connect with a field of view that's remarkable given their form factor.

 The Magic Leap 2 headset also has a 70-degree diagonal field of view, but Meta's Orion represents the first time we've seen this in a (fully integrated) device with true glasses form factor.
-Meta says it weighs less than 100 grams.
+And Meta says it weighs just 98 grams.

-However, the Orion glasses won't be sold as a product, as Meta says each costs thousands of dollars (reportedly on the order of $10,000) to produce.
+However, the Orion glasses won't be sold as a product, as Meta admits each costs on the order of $10,000 to produce.
 The company says Orion will be used as a demonstrator and internal development kit, describing it as "a time machine that lets us live in the future".

 Orion achieves this remarkable field of view despite its form factor by using silicon carbide lenses, instead of glass, which have a "really high" index of refraction, as well as by using advanced waveguides with "complex nano-scale 3D structures".